thedylanwalsh/fixedML/tutorial/fixedML tutorial.markdown

  The XSLT library we chose does not name the point3d nodes, but represents them as array items.

-#Production code versus a breezy tutorial - risk mitigation.
+# Production code versus a breezy tutorial - risk mitigation.

 The following concerns are not addressed in this tutorial but need to be for mission-critical production code.

-##Unit testing and automated integration testing
+## Unit testing and automated integration testing
-... should be mandatory on your team projects.
-I have nothing original to add to the topic today.
+... should be mandatory on serious projects.
+Nothing to add to that topic in this tutorial.

 ## Validation of input and output
 The input fixed width or delimited data may not comply with the relevant